-These differences include, but are not limited to, abilities and disabilities, age, culture, education, gender and gender identity and expression, language, religion, sexual orientation, socioeconomic background and working style.
+These differences include, but are not limited to, abilities and disabilities, age, culture, education, gender, gender identity and expression, language, religion, sexual orientation, socioeconomic background and working style.

-Gender diversity: a global program supportingour convictions and goals
+Gender diversity: a global programme supporting our convictions and goals

 More diverse, more inclusive workplaces are workplaces fit for the future.
-We are dedicated to ensuring Mazars is an organisation where people have a sense of belonging and pride, where all the talents can make meaningful contributions and be who they are.
+We are dedicated to ensuring Mazars is an organisation where people have a sense of belonging and pride, where all team members can make meaningful contributions and be themselves.
 We are convinced that building an inclusive culture is how we will deliver greater value for our clients and our people alike.

-In recent years we have increased the representation of females in leadership positions and have made significant progress towards gender equity across Mazars.
+In recent years we have increased the representation of women in leadership positions and have made significant progress towards gender equity across Mazars.
 As stated earlier in this section, we have started to see good progress in the diversity of our top management and governance.
 In 2021, women account for:

-- 44% of our global talent list (our pool of potential candidates for partner roles) (vs. 42% in 2020); they make up 36% of our "Long list" (potential partners within 5 years) (vs. 37% in 2020); and 28% of our "Short list" (potential partners within two years) (vs. 25% in 2020). - 40% of the Global Leadership Team (vs. 31% in 2020). - 44% of our governance bodies overall (members of our GEB and our Group Governance Council alltogether).
-Whilst this is great progress compared to previous years (+ 13 bps in a year between 2020 and 2021), we recognise the need to further balance female representation in our Group Executive Board alone.
-We believe that setting targets to raise the pool of female talent in our global leadership teams (including country executive committees) will help. - Our Group management team is composed of 50% of female C-level executives leading global Talent and HR, Finance, Marketing and Communications, Quality and Risk, Innovation, IT and General Secretary functions
+- 44% of our global talent list (our pool of potential candidates for partner roles) (vs. 42% in 2020); they make up 36% of our "long list" (potential partners within five years) (vs. 37% in 2020); and 28% of our "short list" (potential partners within two years) (vs. 25% in 2020); - 40% of the global leadership team (vs. 31% in 2020); - 44% of our governance bodies overall (members of our GEB and our GGC) all together).
+Whilst this is great progress compared to previous years (+ 13 bps in a year between 2020 and 2021), we recognise the need to further balance female representation in our GEB alone.
+We believe that setting targets to raise the pool of female talent in our global leadership teams (including country executive committees) will help; and - Our group management team is composed of 50% of female C-level executives leading global talent and HR, finance, marketing and communications, quality and risk, innovation, IT and general secretary functions.